normand1/RetailMonteCarlo/README.md

 A Monte Carlo Simulation Of Customer Purchases at a Retail Store

 ## Overview
-This Python notebook simulates retail customer purchases based on predefined customer personas and their buying habits.
+The retail_simulation.ipynb notebook simulates retail customer purchases based on predefined customer personas and their buying habits.
 It incorporates inter-item dynamics to model how the purchase of one item can influence the likelihood of purchasing another, providing a more nuanced understanding of customer behavior.

 The `personas`, `prices`, and `item_relations` are currently customized for a cafe establishment, but these can be easily customized to your needs in the notebook directly.